UK Value Investor

 You can download the full article and the magazine below:

-Note: If you’re an old hand at the dividend game then you might still want to read this guide because it’s always good idea to revisit the basics.
+Note: If you’re an old hand at the dividend game then you might still want to read this guide because it’s always a good idea to revisit the basics.

-John Kingham
+Author: John Kingham

-Hi John,
+1. Hi John,

 Quite a few good points raised.
 I think the stocks held in VANGUARD FUNDS PLC FTSE 100 is a good example of the dividend stocks you’ve mentioned.